tripathi/Atmospheric-Athena/README.rst

 4. Run, using the appropriate input file.
 If using MPI, use ``mpirun`` and specify the number of processors
 ::
   bin/athena -i tst/massloss/athinput.ioniz_sphere_hires

+For more detailed running instructions, refer to the `Athena documentation <https://trac.princeton.edu/Athena/wiki/AthenaDocs>`_.

 Copyright
 ---------